kaidawe/documentation/API/model-function/upload-model.md

 # upload-model

-This api call will upload a model in 2 parts.
+This API call will upload a model in 2 parts.
 The first will reserve a spot for the file on our servers and create a database entry, the second part will upload the file to our servers.

 ## Request